 If your ceiling isn't low enough or isn't white, you have to get a little craftier.
 Get yourself some white foam board, or paint a piece or two of cardboard bright white.
 Then this is the tricky bit: you will need something to mount it to, like a tripod, a tall coat rack, or hang from the ceiling from strings and hooks.
 Mount the poster board high up, and pointing down at about a 45 degree angle toward where you will be dancing.
 Then point your lights at the board(s) so it bounces off the board and onto you, creating indirect light.
 There are many videos on YouTube illustrating this simple but effective technique in harnessing the power of light with just a piece of white foam board!
 Look for "light bouncing photography" to see how easy it is.
 Like I said, the only tricky bit is the mounting part, since we don't all have obliging assistants to stand there and aim light at us for entire classes.

 Final cheap option idea: big paper Chinese lanterns.
-On Amazon, you can get a pack of five 20" white chinese lanterns for about $25, and a two pack of hanging light cords for around $12.
+On Amazon, you can get a pack of five 20" white paper lanterns (aka Chinese lanterns) for about $25, and a two pack of hanging light cords for around $12.
 Again, buy some warm white LEDs to put in them.
 They will appear very hot (bright) on camera, so hang them out of your shot as much as possible, but the light they cast is very gentle and even.
 It's the "poor man's softbox".

 And here is the result of these lights.
 Out of shot is one 20" Chinese lantern over my head and slightly in front of me, and a clamp light bouncing off the ceiling to the right of me.
 There is another of those clamp lights behind the purple mandala folding screen in the back left corner, to give depth to the wall there, but it is wholly unnecessary really as it pertains to getting good video quality.
 Yes, there is some natural light in this image, but this more or less is what the light looks like even when the sun goes down with the lights I have set up in our small studio--all clamp lights and Chinese lanterns!